JasonWarrenUK/digit-knower/README.md

 > I don't know much, but I know me some digits.

+## Current State

+### My Understanding

+I've had limited time due to facilitating FAC 31 and working on a client project, so I attempted to prioritise grasping the basics of:

+- Python
+- Torch
+- Torchvision

+You can find my annotations on the neural network class in my [`train_model.py`](src/train_model.py) file.
+I think I have a grasp of what each line in the class' `__init__` and `forward` methods is doing, but a lot of it is based on inference.

+For instance, I can infer the general purpose of what the `conv*` and `fc*` layers do, but not the mechanics by which that occurs.

+### Model

+- The model is trained, and saved in the model folder.
+- I targeted 85-90% accuracy, but found I was getting 99.24% after 3 epochs (5 phases each)

+### UI

+- I had reached the point where the user could draw a digit on the canvas, but pressing the predict button failed to acknowledge that a digit had been drawn
+- In my subsequent attempts to fix it, I've broken the canvas.
+- Sigh.

+### Deployment & Containerisation

+- Not started

 ## Overview

 Digit Knower is a machine learning project that uses PyTorch to train and deploy a model for digit recognition.
 The project features a Streamlit-based frontend for interactive testing and PostgreSQL for logging predictions and model performance metrics.